 Then again, we didn’t have things like Pinterest and Google to find all sorts of fantastic ideas to make camping easier. 🙂 I’ve compiled a list of 10 Camping Tips and Tricks to make your next camping trip easier and more fun!

 1. Line the floor of your tent with interlocking foam floor tiles.

 Lining the floor of your tent keeps it clean for kids (especially crawling babies) and no more pebbles poking through!
-Check out A Little Campy for all sorts of other great ideas.
+You may have a set in your playroom already, or you can shop for some by thickness and square footage on Amazon.
+Check out A Little Campy for other resources.